 ‘What are 3D printers’?
 That is the question to which I am hoping to give you an answer today.

 The world is moving forward at a rapid pace.
 In the past decade or so, there have been so many revolutionary changes that the world is barely recognizable from what it used to be back then.
-We owe much of it to technological advancements, from the advent of the internet to artificial intelligence and self-driving cars.

 One such technology is 3D printing and it has taken the world by storm.
 In this article, we are going to go over everything that you need to know about 3D printing and the magic that happens when we 3D print an object.